nicholasstephan/grunt-spritesheet/README.md

 # grunt-spritesheet

 Generate a CSS sprite sheet out of individual PNGs with support for multiple sprites per CSS file.
-Any png with an `@2x` suffix is dropped into an alternate retina display sprite and handled accordingly in the CSS.
+Any png with an `@2x` suffix is dropped into an alternate retina display sprite and handled accordingly in the CSS template.

 ## Getting Started